Azure/AppService/_posts/2020-04-01-Robust Apps for the cloud.md

 - [Check the resiliency of your app from App Service Diagnostics](#check-the-resiliency-of-your-app-from-app-service-diagnostics)

 ### Multiple Instances
-Running your app on one instance causes it to have on single point of failure.
+Running your app on one instance causes it to have one single point of failure.
 By ensuring that you have multiple instances allocated to your app, if something goes wrong with any particular instance, your app will still be able to respond to requests going to the other instances.
 One thing to keep in mind here would be that the <b> app code should be able to handle multiple instances </b> without synchronization issues with common data read/write sources.
 <br><br>You can allocate multiple instances to your app using the "Scale out (App Service Plan)" blade:
 <br>
 ![multiple-instances]({{site.baseurl}}/media/2020/04/multiple-instances.png)